Building spacetime from effective interactions between quantum fluctuations: Introduction

 \section{Introduction}

-Quantum gravity remains a puzzle despite numerous attempts at gaining an insight into what it is characterised by.
+Quantum gravity remains a puzzle despite numerous attempts at gaining insight into what it is characterised by.
 The best current understanding of it comes from analyses using the gauge/gravity duality \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}, which indicate that entanglement should play a key role in the physics.
 Moreover, the gauge/gravity duality belongs to a specific type of scenario for quantum gravity, where the spacetime in general relativity (GR) is emergent from quantum physics.
-In general, the two key questions of spacetime emergence are {\it (i)} what are the relevant processes at the quantum level, and {\it (ii)} how does the related dynamics give rise to an emergent spacetime that is characterised by Einstein's field equations?
+In general, the two key questions of spacetime emergence are what the relevant processes at the quantum level are, and how the related dynamics gives rise to an emergent spacetime that is characterised by Einstein's field equations.

 In a search for a quantum model that at large scales captures general GR spacetimes --- not just those with suitable gauge duals --- a key role of entanglement for spacetime emergence leads towards that the relevant physics concerns interactions between quantum particles, in a many-body system setup.
-A very simple ansatz for general spacetime emergence then concerns the scenario where interactions between quantum fluctuations, present directly in the vacuum regions of spacetime, give rise to GR (in vacuum regions) at large scales.
-This represents a type of emergence analogous to that of effective theories in many-body physics, e.g. in how the effective theory of temperature emerges from the much more detailed dynamics of the kinetic energy of molecules in an ideal gas.
+A simple ansatz for general spacetime emergence then is the scenario where interactions between quantum fluctuations, present directly in the vacuum regions of spacetime, give rise to GR (in vacuum regions) at large scales.
+This type of emergence is analogous to that of effective theories in many-body physics, e.g. how the effective theory of temperature emerges from the more detailed dynamics of the kinetic energy of molecules in an ideal gas.